schmaustech/hypershift-blog/README.md

 EOF
 ~~~

-Once the pull-secret yaml has been created proceed to create the custom resource:
+Once the pull-secret yaml has been created apply the custom resource:

 ~~~bash
 oc create -f ~/$PULLSECRETNAME.yaml